We are Kana & Nogi: the owners of the Guesthouse Kotonoha in ITOSHIMA, Fukuoka, Japan. Thank you for your visiting our site.

-Itoshima is famous for delicious gastronomy & beautiful nature in Japan.
+Itoshima is waiting for you with delicious gastronomy & beautiful nature.

 Speaking of Fukuoka, one of famous things is “Hakataori(=silk fabric made in Fukuoka)”.